MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/DirectAccess.md

 ---
 title: DirectAccess
-description: You can use this topic for a brief overview of DirectAccess in Windows Server 2016.
+description: You can use this topic for a brief overview of DirectAccess in Windows Server.
 manager: brianlic
 ms.topic: article
 ms.assetid: 6b71d18e-1939-4fc0-bb42-29e0e5ffc8da